What you need to know about medical gel pad positioners

-While there is some debate about which gel pads are best, there are a few characteristics that are undeniably essential:
+While there is some debate about which gel pads are best, there are a few undeniably essential characteristics:

 - Heating and cooling abilities: Most gel pads can do both, but you should double-check the maximum temperatures.
 In addition, check to see if the state of the gel changes due to either hot or cold temperatures.

-- On a side note, all gel will have a melting point and some will have a flammability point.
+- All gel will have a melting point on a side note, and some will have a flammability point.
 These are two different concepts.
-For example, while one gel pad may start melting at 150°C but not start on fire, other gels may not ignite easily but will burn continuously if exposed to open flame.
+For example, while one gel pad may start melting at 150°C but not start on fire, other gels may not ignite easily but will burn continuously if exposed to an open flame.

-- Will not absorb odours or fluids: This is very important, as you will want to reuse your gel pads over and over again to get the most value out of them.
+- Will not absorb odours or fluids: This is very important, as you will want to reuse your gel pads repeatedly to get the most value out of them.
 As soon as there is absorption, the gel pad will be compromised and unsafe.